pete842/STI_Pres/README.md

 The presentation is then available at  http://localhost:5000

+The speaker notes may be accessible by pressing the `s` key, or they may be accessed by opening the following URL http://localhost:5000/notes.html

 NB : For security reasons, the presentation may not be accesses from outside of localhost

 ### Dependencies :